christopherfok2015/long_GER_paper/MATLAB experiments/README.md

 This folder contains codes for the numerical experiment on MOMP-IPC and MOMP-AS.
+The programming language is MATLAB.